Horst von Pflugk-Harttung: Weimar Germany

-After serving in the army during the World War I, Pflugk-Harttung had become a member of the Freikorps, the paramilitary organizations that sprung up around Germany as soldiers returned home from the war.
+After serving in the army during World War I, Pflugk-Harttung had become a member of the Freikorps, the paramilitary organizations that sprang up around Germany as soldiers returned home from the war.
 Freikorps were the primary paramilitary groups active during the Weimar Republic.
 Many German veterans felt disconnected from civilian life and joined a Freikorps for the stability of a military structure.
-Kapitänleutnant Pflugk-Harttung and with his brother, Heinz both volunteered to join a Freikorps.
+Kapitänleutnant Pflugk-Harttung and his brother, Heinz, both volunteered to join a Freikorps.
 The German volunteer movement was opposed to the communist Spartacus League.
 During this period, he became friends with the future head of the Abwehr, Wilhelm Canaris.
 In 1919, Pflugk-Harttung and his brother were accused of direct involvement in the murder of the Spartacist Karl Liebknecht.
 Both men were acquitted, but many thought them guilty.
 Pflugk-Harttung would secretly admit his guilt to Ernst von Weizsäcker.
 Later in 1919, Pflugh-Harttung fled Weimar Germany for Denmark following his trial.
 Heinz died in an accidental grenade explosion in 1920.